uit-no/hpc-doc/help/faq.rst

 What is the absolute maximum memory I can set for a job on Stallo?

-Stallo have 50 nodes with 32 GB memory each, while the rest have 16 GB.

-So 32 GB is the maximum memory limit you can ask for in a job running on a single node.
+A Stallo nodes have 32 GB memory, so 32GB is the maximum a single process can use.

 (You can of course have a job running on multiple nodes, using up to 32 GB of memory on each node.)

+If you need more memory pr. process you must contact the hpc staff to get access to a highmem queue.

-For instance, if you want to use 4 CPUs with 4 GB of memory:
+For instance, if you want to use 4 CPUs with 8 GB of memory:

 ::

-    -lnodes=1:ppn=4,pmem=4gb
+    -lnodes=1:ppn=4,pmem=8gb

 If you want to use only one CPU, you can ask for all it\`s memory this
 way:

 ::

-    -lnodes=1:ppn=1,pmem=16gb
+    -lnodes=1:ppn=1,pmem=32gb

 How much memory have I reserved, and how much am I using?